mmmg00d/GC-entry-indicator/README.md

 ## Overview

-Pine Script was developed with the free version of Claude in about a month during Dec 2025/Jan 2026 based on observations I've made over the past year or so.
+Pine Script was written with the free version of Claude in about a month during Dec 2025/Jan 2026 based on observations I've made over the past year or so.
 Objective: identify price ranges that represent potential unfilled orders and "tag along" when price retraces to that price range.

-As of Jan 2025, I'm beginning to evaluate the output of the automated testing script (strategy_script.pine) using Python.
+As of Jan 2026, I'm beginning to evaluate the output of the automated testing script (strategy_script.pine) using Python.
 Rough analysis so far, but the hours of 7-9am ET yield the most winning trades using about 21 weeks of backtesting data.
 Using all trades from 7-9am ET, the strategy is profitable, although a trailing drawdown limit of $6500 would have been exceeded (where $6500 is the max buffer and ratchets up only after a winning trade).
 Analysis uses default values of $500 and 2.5RR for position size and price target, respectively.

 ## Repository Contents